Nigerian Pidgin: Connection to Portuguese language

 Being derived partly from the present day Edo/Delta and other south South area of Nigeria, there are still some words left over from the Portuguese language in pidgin English (Portuguese ships traded slaves from the Bight of Benin).
 For example, you sabi do am? means "do you know how to do it?".
 Sabi means "to know" or "to know how to", just as "to know" is saber in Portuguese.
 (According to the monogenetic theory of pidgins, sabir was a basic word in Mediterranean Lingua Franca, brought to West Africa through Portuguese pidgin.
-An English cognate is savvy.)
+An English related word is savvy.)
 Also, pikin or "pickaninny" comes from the Portuguese words pequeno and pequenino, which mean "small" and "small child" respectively.

 Nigerian English

 Similar to the Caribbean Creole situation, Nigerian Pidgin is mostly used in informal conversations.
 Nigerian Pidgin has no status as an official language.
 Nigerian English is used in politics, education, science, and media.
 In Nigeria, English is acquired through formal education.
 As English has been in contact with multiple different languages in Nigeria, Nigerian English has become much more prominent and is very similar to both American and British English, and it is often referred to as a group of different sub-varieties.
 Although there is not a formal description of Nigerian English, scholars agree that Nigerian English is a recognizable and unique variety of English.